M-to-N Backdoor Paradigm: A Multi-Trigger and Multi-Target Attack to Deep Learning Models: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{eep} neural networks (DNNs) have been widely applied to many areas~\cite{liu2020re,tian2018deeptest}.
+\IEEEPARstart{D}{eep} neural networks (DNNs) have been widely applied to many areas~\cite{tian2018deeptest}.
 Nowadays, users tend to develop deeper and larger neural networks to achieve state-of-the-art performance across different tasks.
-However, training such a DNN model generally requires a large number of labeled samples and high computation cost, which makes it difficult for many users to train their own models by themselves~\cite{ribeiro2015mlaas}.
-Thus, users often use third-party datasets to train their models, outsource the training process to some third-party servers (e.g., Amazon SageMaker\footnote{https://aws.amazon.com/cn/sagemaker/}), or directly employ commercial APIs for their tasks, which provides attackers with an opportunity to embed some hidden functionalities into DNN models~\cite{song2017machine,gu2017badnets, jagielski2018manipulating,fowl2021robbing,boenisch2021curious}.
-Among these hidden functionalities, backdoor attack is a serious threat to DNN models~\cite{dong2018boosting,jagielski2018manipulating,gu2017badnets}.
+However, training such a DNN model generally requires many labeled samples and high computation costs, making it difficult for many users to train their models independently.
+Thus, users often use third-party datasets to train their models, outsource the training process to third-party service (e.g., Amazon SageMaker), or directly employ commercial APIs for their tasks.
+These practices provide attackers with opportunities to embed some hidden functionalities in DNN models~\cite{10225573,10006807,9306891,song2017machine,gu2017badnets, jagielski2018manipulating,fowl2021robbing}.
+Among these hidden functionalities, the backdoor attack is a serious threat to DNN models~\cite{jagielski2018manipulating,gu2017badnets}.
 In a backdoor attack, the attacker aims to inject a specific neuron activation pattern into a DNN model to manipulate its behaviors maliciously.
-The backdoor model behaves normally with clean inputs; however, it outputs the attacker-specified result(s) with the attacker-crafted poisoned inputs.
+The backdoored model behaves normally with clean inputs; however, it outputs the attacker-specified result(s) with the attacker-crafted poisoned inputs.